How I Use Claude Code at Stellar

 git worktree is a Git command that allows you to have multiple working directories for the same repository simultaneously, with each directory on a different branch.
 This enables parallel development without the overhead of constantly stashing changes or cloning the entire repository multiple times.

-git worktree enables developers to create separate working directories pointing to the same repo.
-This is my go to tool to run multiple CC to finish multiple tasks in parallel.
-The command itself is straightforward to use; however, when running multiple worktress, it can get tedious to run the same commands over and over again.
-Inspired by this post, I asked CC to create me a custom bash to streamline the worktree workflow.
+git worktree is my go to tool to run multiple CC to finish multiple tasks in parallel.
+The number of my PRs 5x thanks to git worktree.
+The command itself is straightforward to use; however, when running multiple worktres, it gets tedious to run the same commands over and over again to setup the project repo.
+I asked CC to create me a custom bash to streamline the git worktree workflow.

 My custom script . worktree <branch name> from my dotfile repo does the following: